Explore In-Context Segmentation via Latent Diffusion Models: Experiments

-\textbf{In-context Instruction.} Our model segments the target region based on in-context instructions.
+In this subsection, we conduct comprehensive ablation experiments to study the subtle effects of different designs.
+COCO dataset with fixed prompt-query pairs is used for evaluation.
+The experiments are conducted from three aspects, namely instruction extraction, output alignment, and meta-architectures, respectively.

+\textbf{Instruction Extraction.} It is crucial to provide accurate visual instructions to guide the model in segmenting the specified concepts.
+However, the quality of instructions is affected by three factors.
+The initial factor to be considered is the number of visual prompts.
+As shown in Tab.~\ref{tab:ab_kshot}, the performance of LDIS-n first grows significantly as the number of visual prompts increases from 1 to 5 and then saturates around 10.
+Multiple visual prompts provide different perspectives on the same concept, leading to more accurate estimations.
+However, too many prompts may cause information interference.
+The second factor is how instructions are extracted.
+Tab.~\ref{tab:ab_alpclip} provides the ablation results of a two-stage masking strategy.
+Instructions without pre-masking or post-masking bring about unnecessary information leakage, and these models only achieve 43.8 and 49.7 mIoU.
+Models with a two-stage masking strategy get the best performance of 52.6 mIoU.

+In addition, we study the combination of instructions and their influences on performance.
 Fig.~\ref{fig:inscomb} illustrates some examples.
-In the first and second cases, our model accurately segments the target region based on the single instruction provided.
-The third case shows the model can accept several different instructions without performance degradation.
+Our model accurately segments the target region in the first and second cases based on the single instruction provided.
+The third case shows the model can accept several instructions without performance degradation.
 In the fourth case, the provided instruction becomes ineffective when it conflicts with the query.

-Tab.~\ref{tab:ab_kshot} reports the results with the number of instructions from 1 to 10.
-The model's performance improves as the number of instructions increases, saturating at 63.3 mIoU with five instructions.
-Further increasing the number of instructions results in only a slight further improvement.

-\textbf{Out-of-domain Dataset.} We also test our model on an out-of-domain dataset, FSS1000~\cite{fss1000}.
-This dataset includes 1000 categories that were not present in the training data.
-Additionally, it contains numerous `stuff' categories labeled as background during training.
-We compare with two representative generalist methods, Painter~\cite{Painter} and PerSAM~\cite{zhang2023personalize}.
-Our proposed Ref LDM-Seg-f outperforms these methods and achieves an mIoU of 69.8.

-\textbf{Dataset Combination.} Tab.~\ref{tab:ab_specialist} presents the outcomes of Ref LDM-Seg-f trained on a single dataset.
-The model exhibits overfitting when trained solely on a small dataset like PASCAL.
-Conversely, the model trained exclusively on the COCO dataset demonstrates superior results on COCO, but it lacks generalization compared to the combined dataset.

-\textbf{Pre-trained Weight.} We also try to use SDXL~\cite{podell2023sdxl} for initialization or use a larger resolution, as shown in Tab.~\ref{tab:ab_sdxl}.
-Surprisingly, the two architectures exhibit different characteristics.
-A larger model like SDXL or a larger resolution is only beneficial for Ref LDM-Seg-f but unsuitable for Ref LDM-Seg-n.
-This may be due to the task gap discussed in Sec.~\ref{subsec:ab_framework}.